 - Raw cashews — You can find raw cashews in health food stores.
 They even sell raw cashews in the produce area of my local grocery store.
-Raw cashews are important because they create a great texture.

 - Dehydrated onions — The goal is to add the flavor of onion without the moisture.
 Dehydrated onions work perfectly for that very reason.

 - Garlic powder — We want a mild garlic flavor, and the powder is perfect.

 - Salt — Oftentimes I’ll use miso paste to add saltiness to my parmesan, but it can be difficult to find and I wanted to keep this recipe as accessible as possible.
 Sea salt will work fine here to off-set the “sweetness” of the cashews.

 - Lemon juice — The acid from the lemon juice is important to create the umami flavor we’re looking for with this parmesan cheese alternative.